What is BeHeardCVA?

 Who is participating in the survey panel?

-Our panel is diverse and our recruitment efforts emphasize inclusion of everyone in the area.
+Our panel aims to be diverse and our ongoing recruitment efforts emphasize inclusion of everyone in the area.
 We provide a recent demographic profile of our panel participants for download.
 We also provide a web version you can view.

 Do you ever have in-person meetings or discussions?